How to React to an Infidelity?

-With the first case of infidelity, innocence is lost.
-Our confidence in our partner is broken and many of our values fall to the ground.
-But how should we react to infidelity?
+When our partner is unfaithful, we lose our trust in them and many of our values fall to the ground.
+But how should we react to an infidelity?
 What is the best option?

 The impact of infidelity

 Infidelity oftentimes happens when you least expect it.
 A message on our partner’s cell phone.
 An email.
 A photograph or an inescapable clue that the person you love has been unfaithful.

 How should you react to an infidelity?
 Psychologists tell us that human beings are obsessed with understanding everything.
 We all tend to look for an explanation such as: